 Because the GC2 launch monitor is old and has been discontinued, availability is very limited.

-For new units, you can look at Shop Indoor Golf, but they are currently out of stock (GC2 and HMT) and may not get any more new units.
+For new units, you can look at The Indoor Golf Shop, but they are currently out of stock (GC2 and HMT) and may not get any more new units.

 For certified pre-owned units, Rain or Shine Golf is where you want to go.
 You can get just the GC2 or the GC2+HMT with FSX software there.